noaione/yuusha-shoukan-ln/sources/v09/chapter5.md

 [R-Rumors?]

 [Yes.
-I’ve heard&#160; a lot of things from Cathy...
+I’ve heard a lot of things from Cathy...
 Ah, no, from Princess Cattleya, who’s been accompanying me.]

 Mitsunaga-kun said that he had heard rumors about me...
 Come to think of it, as I recall, the Second Princess of the Symphonia Kingdom is accompanying the group